 What about other payments I receive?

-Child support is completely different from any payments you might receive (or have to make) as part of the property settlement matters you and your ex-partner will need to resolve, when you separate.
+Child support is completely different from any payments you might receive (or have to make) as part of the property settlement matters you and your ex-partner may need to resolve when you separate.

 What can a child support lawyer do for me?

-If you have separated and you have some questions about child support, we can offer you a free 15 minute child support advice telephone consultation to help you.
-Child support is a complex area of family law, but there are other options for you if you and your partner want something more detailed in place to protect you both, instead of a simple assessment based on your respective incomes and the children’s living arrangements.
+If you have separated and have some questions about child support, we offer a free 15 minute child support advice telephone consultation to help.
+Child support is a complex area of family law, but there are other options if you and your partner want something more detailed in place to protect you both, instead of a simple assessment based on your respective incomes and the children’s living arrangements.